baskaufs/plic.rs.tdwg.org/process/page_build_scripts/pc.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Term borrowed from EOL.
+			<td>Term borrowed from EOL (EOL: referenceType).
 It represents the references that an element could have, in one or more of the different format and schemas: BICI, CODEN,DOI, EISSN, HANDLE, ISBN, ISSN, LSID, OCLC, SICI, URL, URN</td>
 		</tr>
 		<tr>
 			<td>Notes</td>